OneEyedSi/dotNetDisplayHelper/README.md

 * Display numbered text, of the form: `2) My text.`  The indent level of the text can be specified;

 * Display titles and sub-titles, where the text is underlined.
 The only difference between a title and sub-title is the style of the underline.

+### Get Display-friendly Text
+The DisplayHelper includes a helper method for converting text to a display-friendly format.
+Specifically, if the string is null, empty or blank it will be converted to a user-friendly string, such as "[NULL]", "[EMPTY STRING]" or "[BLANK STRING]".

+### Get Exception Details
+In addition to displaying exception details the DisplayHelper includes a helper method that returns exception details as a string.
+This may be useful for logging.
+Similar to displaying the exception details, the string returned from the helper method includes the type of the exception and the exception message.
+It also recursively includes the details of any inner exceptions and inner-inner exceptions, etc.

 ## NuGet Package
 If required, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget) for Visual Studio.
 Then, in Visual Studio, open the solution to add the package to and use the Package Manager Console to install [DisplayHelper](https://www.nuget.org/packages/DisplayHelper/):